BNEM: A Boltzmann Sampler Based on Bootstrapped Noised Energy Matching

 \section{Conclusion}

-In this work, we introduce EnDEM and BEnDEM, neural samplers for Boltzmann distribution and equilibrium systems like many-body systems.
-EnDEM uses a novel Monte Carlo energy estimator with reduced bias and variance.
-BEnDEM builds on EnDEM, employing an energy estimator bootstrapped from lower noise-level data, theoretically trading bias for variance.
-Empirically, BEnDEM achieves state-of-the-art results on the GMM and DW4 benchmarks.
-Future work will focus on scaling these methods to higher-dimensional tasks like Lennard-Jones potential.
+We have proposed NEM and BNEM, two neural samplers targeting Boltzmann distributions.
+NEM regresses a novel Monte Carlo energy estimator with reduced bias and variance, achieving faster convergence rate and better optimality with more robustness to hyper-parameters when compared to iDEM.
+BNEM builds on NEM, employing an energy estimator bootstrapped from lower noise-level data, theoretically trading bias for variance.
+Empirically, NEM outperforms baselines on 4 different benchmarks, and BNEM improves over NEM .

+\textbf{Limitations and future work. } {Though NEM/BNEM achieve better performance on multiple benchmark sampling tasks, they have to differentiate through a neural network, which can increase memory cost.
+To mitigate this, we have explored using an alternative estimator to reduce the memory trace for energy-based modeling in \cref{sec:mem-efficient-nem,sec:mem-efficient-nem-exp}.
+Another limitation is that, to stabilize training with extreme energy values, we had to use a cubic-spline interpolation technique for the LJ-n potentials, which can introduce small biases in the generated samples.
+Future work could avoid this by using contrastive learning or an alternative energy training scheme.}